Volunteer at trans pride

 Our Accessibility Team helps ensure that all aspects of Trans Pride are accessible to all.

-- This team also acts as a liaison between Accessibility and First Aid as needed
+- This team also acts as a liaison between Accessibility and First Aid as needed.

 The March Route Team helps us with assembling, leading, and keeping the march together and safe.

-ensuring that march vendors are able to set up, and to ensure a smooth flow of the march.
+- This can include helping the safety staff, ensuring that march vendors are able to set-up, and to ensure a smooth flow of the march.

 - Folks on the March Team are often required to do many tasks, often simultaneously.

 - You will work directly with our March Team Leader, Oliver Webb (he/him).

 Can’t help during Trans Pride, but available later that evening?
 Our After Party Team is small, and helps us with set-up, taking donations at the door, and breakdown of the After Party.